assemblaj/Framing/README.md

 - succes : bool - Whether the operation has succeeded or not
 - metadata->frame map :  map[string][]\*Frame - Pointer to list of frames that all have different MetaData (base object structure)

+Maps each unique MetaData (base object structure) of [values]'s frames to a list of
+frames that share that MetaData
 ```
 e, mdfmap := Framing.GroupByMetaData([value])
 ```

 ### Frame.Get
 **input**: Key of base object (can be found in MetaData array)
 **output**: Value for that object as a string

+Gets value (as string) from the Frame's base object.
 ```
-// Get values from the object
 exists, val = frame.Get([key])
 ```